The Impact of Shocks on the Vertical Structure of Eccentric Disks: Methodology

 The number of cells in our grid increases with $e$ because the gas is more compressed in a more eccentric disk ($10^{4}$ cells for $e\leq 0.5$, $5\times10^{4}$ for $e=0.6$ and $2\times10^{5}$ for $e\geq0.7$ in our standard model \textbf{H01}).
 However, the number of cells for $e\geq0.7$ in the thinner disks must be even larger because gas is more compressed in thinner disks ($3-6\times10^{5}$ cells for $e\geq0.7$ in models \textbf{H003} and \textbf{H001}).
 We have performed convergence tests with resolution coarser and finer by a factor of $1.5-2$ and find no significant differences between those simulations and runs with our standard resolution (see Appendix \ref{appendix:res} for more details about the convergence tests).
 We consistently use a Courant number of 0.5.

-For our fiducial models (\textbf{H01}), we analyze disk evolution for two complete orbits.
-We stop at this point because at higher eccentricity ($0.7 \leq e \leq 0.9$) a significant fraction of the column mass becomes unbound and leaves the top of the simulation box by that point (see Figure~\ref{fig:expelledmass}).
-Such large mass-loss suggests that our assumption of isolated column evolution breaks down because, in a real disk, large amounts of mass would also be leaving neighboring columns and these streams would interact with one another.
-In addition, the energy dissipated in shocks is so large in these cases that it would create significant change in the orbit.
-These effects are much weaker for lower eccentricities ($e \leq 0.6$), but we wish to contrast the cases in a consistent way.
-In order to understand the dependence on initial thickness, we compare the fiducial models with two thinner disk cases (\textbf{H003} and \textbf{H001})for the first orbit.
+For our fiducial models (\textbf{H01}), we analyze disk evolution for ten complete orbits, which is sufficient for the system to reach a limit cycle.
+In order to understand the dependence on initial thickness, we compare the fiducial models with two thinner disk cases (\textbf{H003} and \textbf{H001}) for the first orbit.